Opera Mailbox Forensics- Complete Guide on Opera Analysis

 Export Job Title

-9: Upon Successful Export Process, the following screen will be displayed.
+9. After the export finishes successfully, the system shows the following screen.
 After this, one can find the converted file saved at the mentioned folder location.

 Export-progress